Move along, folks... Nothing to be found here.

 THE COURT: What do you mean?

 Killercop: "When I was first brought into the system I let everybody know that I considered myself a political prisoner.
 I believe that their malicious prosecution and arbitrary prosecution about to take place against myself, by the government, specifically the FBI, I believe they have been targeting me for the -- since 1998, along with a certain branch of police departments, based on my speech that I have expressed in the past which was directed at those members of law enforcement.
-I believe that they've misrepresented facts, they have omitted facts.
-They have tampered with a document."

 THE COURT: "Which document; do you know?"